- Home

 Problems

 I cannot seem to connect to FamilySearch through Ancestral Quest.
-How do I troubleshoot this?

 I have updated to the current build of Ancestral Quest.
 I no longer see the black dots indicating that the individual is linked to FamilySearch.
 What happened?